 Another reason why a will may be contested is that it was the product of undue influence.
 Undue influence occurs when someone uses their power or influence to manipulate the testator into making a will that benefits them or someone else.
 For example, if a caregiver or family member pressures the testator into leaving them a larger share of the estate, the validity of the will could be challenged.

-To prove undue influence, the contestant would need to show that the testator was vulnerable to the influence of others, that the influencer had the opportunity to exert that influence, and that the influencer actually did exert undue influence over the testator.
+To prove undue influence, the individual disputing the will would need to show that the testator was vulnerable to the influence of others, that the influencer had the opportunity to exert that influence, and that the influencer actually did exert undue influence over the testator.
 Evidence could include witness testimony, medical records, and other documents related to the testator’s mental state and the circumstances surrounding the making of the will.

 Fraud